scepa991/deploy-on-day-1-houston-web-051319/README.md

 ## Assignment

 Your assignment is to create a student profile for someone sitting at your table.
 By the end of this project, every student should have a profile for themselves that was created by someone else and every student should have created a profile for someone else.
-If you're sitting at a table of four, it might be easiest to pair up.
-If you're sitting at a table of three, it might be easiest to create the profile of the student clockwise to you.
-If you're sitting at a...well you get the picture.
+It might be easiest to create the profile of the student clockwise to you.

-Now if you're anything like me, you might be freaking out and wondering, "Am I making a webapp?!?!"
-Not today — we'll just working with HTML and file structures.
-You don't need to know Rails, JavaScript, or even Ruby for this project.
-And your classmates and instructors are here to help!

 You'll have about an hour and a half to complete this lab.
 Use that time to get to know your table, get familiar with git workflows, and re-familiarizing yourself with HTML.
 If you feel stuck, ask any instructor for help. **Keep in mind everyone in your table will be pushing to the same repository.**  Think about using a workflow with your teammates that will minimize conflicts.